 By Ry Rivard An attorney for the state argued Friday that New York environmental regulators didn't have to do a major study of Lower Saranac Lake’s health before approving a marina expansion there.
 The argument came during a hearing for a … [Read more...] about State: Saranac Lake Marina expansion doesn’t require major study

 Wild-born lake trout, long a rare catch, thrive in changed waters By Ry Rivard Long after wild salmon and lake trout disappeared from Lake Champlain, government officials around the lake began to dump hundreds of thousands of fish into the lake … [Read more...] about Champlain’s wild card

 Lake George protectors debate state’s algal preventions By Ry Rivard During a stretch of unusually warm weather and calm water last fall, a pair of algal blooms appeared on famously pristine Lake George.
-The blooms were the first documented … [Read more...] about Green and pristine?
+The blooms were the first documented … [Read more...] about What to do about harmful algal blooms?